upf-gti/DigitalLocations/README.md

-# wgpuEngineSample
+# DemoFABW-GTI

-This repository is a sample project using [wgpuEngine](https://github.com/upf-gti/wgpuEngine), the engine used in [Rooms](https://github.com/upf-gti/rooms).
+Demo of the collaboration between the UPF-GTI and FABW for the MAX-R project, using [wgpuEngine](https://github.com/upf-gti/wgpuEngine), the engine used in [Rooms](https://github.com/upf-gti/rooms).

 ## How to build